syncfusion-content/blazor-docs/blazor/range-selector/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Range Selector Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Range Selector component and much more.
+description: Checkout and learn here all about Accessibility using Keyboard navigation in Syncfusion Blazor Range Selector component and more.
 platform: Blazor
 control: Range Selector
 documentation: ug